Currently reading: Production at all JLR plants now back online following cyber attack

 JLR hack: what happened?

-In an effort to combat the hack, JLR began “shutting down" its systems on 2 September, and has not produced any cars globally since, leading to millions of pounds of lost income.
+In an effort to combat the hack, JLR began “shutting down" its systems on 2 September.
+It has not produced any cars globally since, leading to millions of pounds of lost income.

 The extent of the issues meant JLR brought police and cybersecurity experts in to “restart our global applications in a controlled and safe manner”.

-During this process, which included an investigation, it was discovered that "some data" was "affected", said JLR.
-Those affected will be contacted, said the firm.
+During this process, which included an investigation, it was discovered that "some data" was "affected", according to JLR.
+Those affected will be contacted, the firm said.

 Who has claimed responsibility for JLR hack?